 Listener personas are similar to buyer personas in that they are a semi-fictional representation of your ideal listener based on market research and data from your existing audience.

-PRO TIP: The best way to get a detailed persona is talking to real customers on the phone or face-to-face.
-If that isn’t an option, deep dive research is your best bet.
+PRO TIP: The best way to get a detailed persona is by talking to real customers on the phone or face-to-face.
+If that isn’t an option, deep-dive research is your best bet.

 Still not sure where to start?
 Simply ask the right questions to the right people!
 Online tools, such as surveys, interviews, and website data can help gather the right questions.
 For an example, check out our guide to student persona interviews to gain an understanding of what questions are relevant in the persona creation process.

 Knowing your audience is imperative for podcast growth and success.
 And remember, persona research is constant.
 You should continuously gain feedback and information from current listeners to understand the current issues and challenges they’re facing.

 3. Answer the Question: Why Should Your Audience Care?

 Once you’ve determined your ideal listener and audience, it’s time to align your podcast structure to the simple question: Why should they care?

 In other words: Why should someone choose to listen to your podcast?
 And, once they do listen: Why should they come back and listen to future episodes?
 These are some of the most difficult questions to answer in podcasting because there’s simply no universal answer.
 Some podcasts, like book or movie reviews are meaningful because the audience values the opinions of the hosts.
 Others, like industry themed podcasts, are meaningful because listeners can gain new information that helps in their daily operations.